hirosi1900day/terraform-provider-devin/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## API Compatibility

+This provider has been updated to work with the latest Devin API specification.
+There are some important notes about field mappings:

+1. **Field Mapping**:
+   - The Terraform provider's `description` attribute is mapped to the API's `body` field.
+   - The API fields `trigger_description` and `parent_folder_id` are handled internally but not yet exposed as Terraform attributes.

+2. **API Structure**:
+   - The provider supports the `/knowledge` endpoint for listing all knowledge resources.
+   - The response includes both knowledge items and folders as described in the [Devin API documentation](https://docs.devin.ai/api-reference/knowledge/list-knowledge).

+3. **Future Enhancements**:
+   - Future versions of this provider will expose all API fields directly, using field names that match the API specification.
+   - A migration path will be provided for users moving from the current field naming to the updated field naming.

 ## License